broadinstitute/depmap_omics/README.md

 They are quite messy and might contain duplicates and/or broken file paths...

-- We are thus looking at the bam files one by one and comparing them with our own bams.
+- We are thus looking at the bam files one by one and comparing them with bams we have onboarded.
 - We remove broken files, duplicates and add new version of a cell line's bam if we find some.

 #### Check that we have all the cell lines we expect for this release

-This involves comparing to the list in the Google sheet "Cell Line Profiling Status."
+This involves comparing to the list in the Google sheet "Lines to Release"

 _As the list cannot be parsed, we are not comparing it for now_